Relieve Traumatic Stress: Trauma Therapy Tools To Help In Times Of Stress

 Trauma can also affect how a person thinks and processes the world around them.
 Here are some cognitive changes that may result from trauma:

-- Cognitive errors: Misinterpreting a situation as dangerous because it slightly resembles a previous trauma
+- Cognitive errors: Misinterpreting a situation as dangerous because it slightly resembles a previous trauma.

-- Experiencing inappropriate guilt: Making sense of or gaining control over a traumatic experience by taking responsibility for what happened
+- Experiencing inappropriate guilt: Making sense of or gaining control over a traumatic experience by taking responsibility for what happened.

-- Hallucinations or delusions: Hallucinations and delusions may arise that are related to the traumatizing event; for example, someone who was abused may believe that their abuser is driving behind them because they have the same color car
+- Hallucinations or delusions: Hallucinations and delusions may arise that are related to the traumatizing event; for example, someone who was abused may believe that their abuser is driving behind them because they have the same color car.

-- Idealization: Rationalizing or justifying the behavior of perpetrators who caused the trauma, particularly if those individuals were caregivers or relatives
+- Idealization: Rationalizing or justifying the behavior of perpetrators who caused the trauma, particularly if those individuals were caregivers or relatives.

-- Intrusive thoughts: Thoughts and memories of the event that appear suddenly and without warning, especially when encountering triggers
+- Intrusive thoughts: Thoughts and memories of the event that appear suddenly and without warning, especially when encountering triggers.

-- Sensing one is different from other people: Traumatic experiences can seem surreal, and trauma survivors may not believe that others can truly understand what they have gone through; some types of trauma can lead survivors to believe they are damaged, potentially contributing to isolation
+- Sensing one is different from other people: Traumatic experiences can seem surreal, and trauma survivors may not believe that others can truly understand what they have gone through; some types of trauma can lead survivors to believe they are damaged, potentially contributing to isolation.

 If you are experiencing symptoms of trauma, research suggests that there are some effective ways to cope with them.

-Learn about trauma and PTSD
+Learn about trauma and post traumatic stress disorder (PTSD)

 If you have been through trauma, it can help to learn more about common reactions.
 When you learn more about the symptoms of PTSD and other responses to trauma, it may help you realize that you are not alone, and that other people have experienced symptoms similar to yours.
 When you understand that the symptoms you’re experiencing may constitute a trauma response, you may be empowered to better manage them.

-Rely on your support system
+Rely on your support system to help improve your mental health

-Identify family members and friends upon which you can rely for support.
+Identify family members and friends upon whom you can rely for support.
 If you are ready to talk about your experiences, you might open up and tell them about what happened and how you feel.
 If not, it may be helpful to admit that you’re having a difficult time without going into details and ask for help with household tasks or errands to relieve some of your daily stress.

-Make self-care a priority
+Make self-care as one of your trauma therapy tools a priority

 Self-care can maintain health and support treatment and recovery.
 Even small acts of self-care can significantly impact one's life.
 Some self-care techniques include getting 30 minutes of exercise each day, eating nutritious meals, staying hydrated, prioritizing sleep, and practicing gratitude.
 Other healthy coping skills can include meditation, music, art, and spending time in nature.